Why should I have a Lead Syndicate profile on LetsVenture?

 How does LetsVenture do Investor accreditation?

 There is no formal accreditation process for investors in India.
-However, LetsVenture does its own verification of credentials and identity before onboarding any investor on the Platform.
+However, LetsVenture does its own verification of credentials and identity as per SEBI regulations for Angel Fund (AIF) before onboarding any investor on the Platform.

 Which all information is required for my Investor profile?